Corey Bailey

 measurement for the signal loss (or gain) in telephone circuits.
 The bel was

-noting that Bell Telephone Laboratories established the ground rules and
+that Bell Telephone Laboratories established the ground rules and practices that

-practices that have been used by professional audio installations since the early
+have been used by professional audio installations since the early part of the

 There are a few flavors of dB in use.
 Some examples are;